sleepturtle2/java-spring-feature-examples/README.md

-An example project to demo the major features of Java Spring
+An example project to demo the core features of Java Spring